thradams/CPrime-V2/README.md

 The file cprime.c is the command line program for the compiler.

 This repository can be used to send sugestions for the cprime extensions.

+## Road Map

+ - Create samples about how to use the API.
+ - Suport with zero config microsoft C extensions and include headers when compiling inside Visual Studio Command prompt.

+   Today include dir needs to be set inside config.txt and some microsoft extensions are suported using macros.